Eliasfjord/CodexProject/README.md

 ## Features

 - Dashboard, calendar, leads and profile pages.
-- Add new clients with name, email, and phone number from the leads page.
+- Add new clients with name, email, phone number, status and notes from the leads page.
-- View a list of existing clients.
+- Filter clients by status.
+- Passwords are stored securely using bcrypt.
+- Record call outcomes and view basic statistics on the dashboard.
-- Client data is persisted to `db.json`.
+- Client and call data is persisted to `db.json`.

 This is a foundation for future enhancements such as team management and dashboards.